创建使用 C 语言互操作与 libcurl 的应用——教程

 Native application project structure

-The template includes a project with the files and folders you need to get you started.
+The template includes a project with the files and folders you need to get started.
 It's important to understand that an application written in Kotlin/Native can target different platforms if the code does not have platform-specific requirements.
 Your code is placed in the nativeMain directory with a corresponding nativeTest.
 For this tutorial, keep the folder structure as is.

 4. Open the build.gradle.kts file, the build script that contains the project settings.
 Pay special attention to the following in the build file: